 If you are new to crypto trading, how these visuals work—and how they differ from technical analysis in other markets—may not be obvious.
-This guide introduces cryptocurrency candlesticks.
-We cover:
+This guide introduces cryptocurrency candlesticks and how to interpret them.
+It covers:

 Candlestick Charts in Crypto: What They Show and Why They Matter

 Reading candles is part of technical analysis, which contrasts with fundamental analysis.
-In traditional equities, fundamentals examine revenue, balance sheets, customers, and outlook.
-For a cryptocurrency, fundamentals might include the underlying technology, tokenomics, community traction, wallet growth, smart contract usage, active users, and more.
-As with any asset class, macroeconomic conditions can sway digital asset prices.
+In traditional equities, fundamentals commonly focus on revenue, balance sheets, customers, and outlook.
+For cryptocurrency, fundamentals may include the underlying technology, tokenomics, community traction, wallet growth, smart contract usage, active users, and broader macroeconomic conditions.
+Candlesticks, by comparison, focus on what price is doing across a chosen timeframe.

-Candlestick trading takes evidence from prior cycles to infer future price movement.
-The chart compresses an asset’s trading history into a visual timeline, helping a trader assess context and potential direction.
+Candlestick trading uses prior price behavior to infer how market participants may react next.
+A candlestick chart compresses trading history into a visual timeline, helping you assess context such as trend, range, and potential turning points.

-The candle’s body—the visible rectangle, typically green or red—captures the distance between the opening and closing prices for a selected timeframe.
-In other words, each candlestick summarizes four core price points: the open, high, low, and close.
+The candle’s body—the visible rectangle, typically green or red—shows the distance between the opening and closing prices for a selected timeframe.
+Each candlestick summarizes four core price points: the open, high, low, and close.

 Thin lines extending above and below the body are wicks (or shadows).
 The upper wick marks the session’s high; the lower wick records the low.

 When a candle closes above its open, price advanced during that period.
-Many platforms color these bullish candles green to signal strength at a glance, although some charting setups invert colors (or let you customize them), so it’s worth checking your platform’s convention.
+Many platforms color these bullish candles green for quick identification, while some setups invert colors or allow customization, so it’s important to follow your platform’s convention.

 How to Identify Candlestick Patterns on a Crypto Chart?

-Sometimes a lone candle conveys valuable insight.
-Doji candles are a prime example: they feature very small bodies and long wicks.
+Sometimes a lone candle is a meaningful signal.
+Doji candles are one example: they feature a very small body alongside longer wicks, suggesting that open and close were close together.
 Common variations include:

 How to Spot Patterns in Crypto Charts?